 The Campus Climate Survey has been conducted by the Office of Institutional Research and Assessment since 1992.
 The survey is used to collect data about student satisfaction with various aspects of campus life.
 The focus on the survey changes each year to reflect the university's information needs.
-Presently, the survey is conducted every other spring.
+The survey is currently conducted every other spring.

-- Courses and Program Satisfaction: The majority of graduate students feel that courses are demanding and require high standards of performance (85%), and 86% say their program is intellectually challenging.
-Overall, 83% report being satisfied with their program.
-Eighty-nine percent of graduate students say that other students are generally conscientious and care about their studies.
+- Courses: The majority of graduate students feel that courses are intellectually challenging (90%).
+Ninety percent of graduate students say that other students are generally conscientious about their studies.

-- Faculty/Student Interactions: Most graduate students are satisfied with the quality of faculty (87%), and find it is easy to consult with instructors outside of class (87%).
+- Faculty/Student Interactions: Most graduate students are satisfied with the quality of faculty (91%) and find that faculty are accessible (94%).

-- Diversity: Graduate students agree that instructors (94%) and other students (93%) respect and value their perspective.
-Eighty-six percent agree that their courses and program present perspectives sensitive to issues of diversity.
-Furthermore, graduate students find that the AU community demonstrates an interest in other cultures and global issues (97%), and a respect for diverse views and perspectives (90%).
+- Diversity: Graduate students agree that their views and perspective are treated respectfully by other students (95%).
+Eighty-seven percent agree that their courses present perspectives sensitive to issues of diversity.
+Furthermore, graduate students find that AU actively encourages an interest in other cultures and global issues (97%), and a respect for diverse views and perspectives (91%).

-- Community Engagement: Overall, the majority of graduate students agree that the AU community demonstrates a commitment to public service and community services (93%).
+- Community Engagement: The majority of graduate students agree that AU actively encourages a commitment to public service and community services (93%).